abuashifan/backendAPI/.copilot/project-context.md

 - All balances derived from posted journal lines
 - Reversal is used instead of editing posted journals
 - Period closing and lock must be enforced

+## Roadmap Governance
+The master multi-phase roadmap lives in `.copilot/project-plan.md` and is non-negotiable.
+When a step starts or completes, update the status here (Phase 2 section) and in the master plan file.

 ## Developer Notes (Style)
 - Prefer explicit, readable code